What is Physical Therapy?

 Chronic Pain and Post Traumatic Pain (PTP)

 Chronic pain and Post Traumatic Pain (PTP) are also symptoms that physical therapy is successful in alleviating.
 Physical therapy is helpful in treating general inflammation and myofascial pain, or pain in the covering of the muscle.
 Muscles normally move smoothly next to each other; however, an injury can cause the myofacia to become stuck together, causing pain.
 Craniosacral therapy, a specific form of physical therapy, is very effective against chronic pain.

 Dizziness and Imbalance

 Physical therapy can also help with the PCS symptom that is dizziness and imbalance.
 It is best to look for a Physical Therapist who specializes in balance and spatial-orientation problems, though you may be asked to discontinue your vertigo medications during your sessions if you are taking any, since they can suppress necessary information needed by your therapist.
 Not every therapist is trained to treat dizziness and imbalance from a concussion.
-However, the right person, like Joan Flynn, a member of Dr. Diane’s integrative team of brain health experts, can teach you exercises that temporarily overload the vestibular system.
+However, the right person, like Anthony Percoco, a member of Dr. Diane’s integrative team of brain health experts, can teach you exercises that temporarily overload the vestibular system.
 Overloading challenges the vestibular system to adapt to multiple atypical movements.
 For example, you may be asked to sit or lie atop a large ball and move your arms or legs in specific patterns.
 A similar type of approach is used by figure skaters, who practice spinning and twirling until they can perform such moves without dizziness.
 There is also a unique treatment for benign positional vertigo (BPV) that involves rotating the head very gently to remove loosened calcium crystals from the semicircular canal in the inner ear to promote better balance.